eamonoreilly/azure-functions-openai-aisearch-dotnet8/README.md

 ### Access to Azure OpenAI and Azure AI Search with virtual network integration
 If you selected virtual network integration, access to Azure OpenAI and Azure AI Search is limited to the Azure Function app through private endpoints and cannot be reached from the internet.
 To allow testing from your local machine, you need to go to the networking tab in Azure OpenAI and Azure AI Search and add your client ip to the allowed list.
+If you used `azd provision` this step is already done.

 ## Run your app using Visual Studio Code